 Also of interest is that Rochester has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, Rochester doesn't have a public transportation system that people use for their commute.
+Rochester is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Rochester is a somewhat ethnically-diverse city.
 The people who call Rochester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rochester residents report their race to be White, followed by Asian.
 Important ancestries of people in Rochester include Irish, Polish, Italian, and English.

 The most common language spoken in Rochester is English.
-Other important languages spoken here include Korean and Spanish.
+Other important languages spoken here include Spanish and Korean.